1point21/1point21/README.md

 - 👋 Hi, I’m @1point21
-- 👀 I’m interested in cloud engineering.
+- 👀 I’m currently learning to be a Junior Cloud / DevOps engineer at Northcoders in Manchester, breaking into the technology sector from previous roles in education and law.
-- 🌱 I’m currently learning javascript, C, Git, command line...
+- 🌱 I’m currently learning javascript and as much to do with AWS as possible.
-- 💞️ I’m looking to collaborate on a simple little project where I can learn and develop.
+- 💞️ I would love to collaborate on a project which would allow me to use and develop the skills I have learned so far.
-- 📫 How to reach me - on here, just now.
+- 📫 How to reach me - check out my LinkedIn for more inforamation about me, my skills and my previous experience : https://www.linkedin.com/in/james-e-drinkall/

 <!---
 1point21/1point21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.